GDPR

-The General Data Protection Regulation (GDPR) provides consistent standards to protect EU citizens’ rights regarding how their data is being used.
+The General Data Protection Regulation (the GDPR) provides certain rights to EU citizens’ regarding how their data is processed and shared.
 It went into effect on May 25, 2018, and applies to any company that handles personal data from EU citizens and those living in the EU.

 In July 2020, the European Union’s top court invalidated the Privacy Shield, which previously helped protect data transfers between the EU and the US.
-In response to this new ruling, we have published our Standard Contractual Clauses for the immediate protection of your data.
-Additionally, we have created an EU region for storing your Customer.io data.
+In response to this new ruling, we updated our Data Processing Addendum to include the new Standard Contractual Clauses.
+We also offer the option to store your data in our EU region data center.
+For more information on EU data transfers, please refer to our “Transfer Impact Assessment” section below.

 GDPR Basics